Habibulloh004/leora/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Focus Mode Live Activity (iOS) & Notification (Android)

+The focus timer now drives a Live Activity (iOS 16.2+) and an Android persistent notification so users can monitor sessions after leaving the app.

+**iOS setup (after any change run `npx expo prebuild -p ios --clean`):**

+1. The `@bacons/apple-targets` config plugin links the widget inside `targets/widget`.
+Open the generated workspace in Xcode and you will find the “expo:targets/widget” bundle already configured.
+2. Confirm the app and widget both use the shared App Group `group.com.habibulloh.leora` (added in `app.json` and mirrored in `targets/widget/expo-target.config.js`).
+3. Build and run on an iOS 16.2+ device.
+When Focus Mode is running with the “Dynamic Island” toggle enabled and you background the app, the Dynamic Island + Lock Screen Live Activity will appear with live progress, session metadata, and controls.
+Live updates are driven by the `FocusLiveActivityModule` Expo native module and ActivityKit.

+**Android experience:**

+The first time Focus Mode runs in the background (Android 13+), the system prompts for notification permission.
+A sticky “Focus Mode” notification shows remaining time, session progress, and break info whenever the timer is active away from the app.